RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 The `handling.decimal.mode` Debezium configuration parameter string controls the conversion.
 When set to `precision`, the input value is converted to a decimal value.

-When the parameter is set to `string`, the input value is converted to byte array.
+When the parameter is set to `string`, the input value is converted to a byte array.

 ### path {#p-path}